mrismanaziz/Reforestation/README.md

-## I don't trust sushi, there's something fishy about it.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.